cjdbarlow/Part-One/baroreceptors.md

   ANP causes vasodilation of peripheral smooth muscle.

-Ventricular stretch receptors secrete BNP (Brain Natriuretic Peptide), which is similar to ANP and has similar function to ANP.
+Ventricular stretch receptors secrete BNP (Brain Natriuretic Peptide), which has similar structure and function to ANP.

 ##References
 Ganong